tpage99/wcpartners/src/pages/resources/education.md

 The Bear POWER mission is: _“To effectively utilize existing campus and community resources to create an inclusive academic college program that generates individual outcomes for students with intellectual disabilities in the areas of education and employment.”_

 To learn more, visit their website: https://www.missouristate.edu/bearpower/

 ---

+## Distance Learning and Form G

+The Missouri Department of Elementary and Secondary Education has prepared additional education materials for parents and guardians who now bear more responsibility than ever for the educational success of their children through online or distance learning.
+Parents, who are working to understand and keep up with all of the changes in the current school climate, have asked DESE to provide guidance by answering some key questions about getting IEPs ready to meet students’ needs as schools reopen.
+Special Education Compliance staff members used questions provided by parents through a variety of sources to develop two new parent resources.

+See the link here: https://dese.mo.gov/special-education/compliance/parent-information

+---